What you need to know about party insurance.

 Time to get the party started

 Don’t let accidents ruin your celebration.
 Get Party Insurance to protect against the costs associated with injuries or property damage that happen at your party.
-Because it is special event insurance, you can get a policy for just the day of your party that meets your budget or coverage for up to two weeks, you party animal.
+Because it is special event insurance, you can get a policy for just the day of your party that meets your budget or coverage for up to a week, you party animal.

 What if I only need one-day Party Insurance?

 Thimble’s special event insurance is designed for short-term needs.
-Our policies will cover your event for one day up to two weeks.
-That would include setup and breakdown time.
+Our policies will cover your event for one day up to five days.
+That includes some extra time for setup and breakdown.
 Cancel your policy anytime before the policy becomes effective to get a refund.

 Do I need Party Insurance if my venue has commercial liability insurance?